ursiform/sleuth/README.md

 }
 ```

-And here is a trivial client that waits until it has connected to the network and found the `echo-service` to make a request before it exits:
+And here is a trivial client that waits until it has connected to the network and found the `echo-service` to make a request before it exits.
+Note that the `*sleuth.Client` works as a drop-in replacement for an `*http.Client` when making requests using the `Do` method:

 ```go
 package main